SAP/luigi/docs/navigation-configuration.md

 You may use these parameters if you want to group related navigation nodes:

 ### category
-Simply add the **category** property to the navigation nodes you want to group, and they will be rendered in a dropdown.
-You should define at least one node in a group with **label** and **icon** properties.
-For all other nodes, you can set category as a string with the label value.
-The **collapsible** property is optional and defines whether the dropdown is expanded by default or not.
+You can add the **category** property to navigation nodes you want to group.
+The resulting structure will be different depending on whether you want to group top or side navigation nodes.
+In both cases, you should define at least one node in a group with **label** and **icon** properties.
+For all other nodes, you can set **category** as a string with the label value.

+**Top navigation:**
+Top navigation nodes in the same category will be rendered as a dropdown.

+**Side navigation:**
+Side navigation nodes will be grouped under a header with the category name.
+They can be configured to be `collapsible` or not.

+This is an example of what a node with a category including a label and icon looks like:

 ```javascript
 {